Take a step into my office.

 Next, these tools often use machine learning, meaning we can train them in real time.
 Many of these tools w ill have prompts that we can use to adapt to our writing style or specialty.

-Ambient dictation brings you the best of both worlds—convenience and privacy.
-With its non-intrusive nature and user-focused design, clinicians can dictate their notes quickly and efficiently while also having control over their dictation process.
+Ambient dictation brings you the best of both worlds – convenience and privacy.
+With its non-intrusive nature and user-focused design, clinicians can dictate their notes quickly and efficiently.
+You reclaim hours each week for care, teaching, or simply a moment of rest.

 This isn't a pipe dream; it's the reality of ambient dictation.
 This blend of artificial intelligence (AI) and audio technology comes with a promise: to give you back time during and long after that visit.